-The Mission of the Office for Human Subjects Protection (OHSP) & FSU Institutional Review Board (IRB) is to protect the welfare of human subjects research participants by complying with the federal regulations governing the protection of human subjects, and facilitating the research efforts of FSU faculty, students and staff.
+The Mission of the Office for Human Subjects Protection (OHSP) & FSU Institutional Review Board (IRB) is to protect the rights and welfare of human subjects research participants by adherence to ethical principles and compliance with applicable laws governing the protection of human subjects.

 Welcome to RAMP IRB

 Please click this link to view the templates and documents required for RAMP IRB.
 Please click this link for training and educational resources.
 For more information about the RAMP project, please click here.